World Clock

 About the World Clock

-The world clock displays the current local time in 16 of the most internationally referenced cities, updated every second using your browser's built-in timezone support.
-Each card shows the local time, current date, day of the week, and UTC offset.
-Cities in timezones ahead of UTC may already be on the next calendar day — that is shown with a "tomorrow" indicator so you never schedule across the wrong date.
+The world clock displays the current local time in 18 of the most internationally referenced cities, updated every second using your browser's built-in timezone support.
+Each card shows the local time, current date, day of the week, and UTC offset — plus a visual indicator of whether it's daytime, dawn, dusk, or night in that city.
+Cities in timezones ahead of UTC may already be on the next calendar day — that is shown with a "+1" badge so you never schedule across the wrong date.

+You can add any city or timezone using the search box below the grid.
+Added cities are saved in your browser so they reappear on your next visit.
 The UTC offsets shown reflect the current offset, which changes when a region transitions into or out of Daylight Saving Time.
-A city showing UTC+1 in January may show UTC+2 in July if it observes summer time.
 The clock uses the IANA timezone database, the same standard used by every major operating system and browser, ensuring accuracy for all DST transitions.

 World Time Zone Regions